MileHacker Logo

 • Traditional Festivals: Dragon Boat Festival and Mid-Autumn Festival may bring some closures or special operating hours.

-• Seasonal Closures: Some outdoor attractions may have reduced hours or close entirely during extreme winter weather or heavy monsoon rains.
+• Seasonal Closures: Some outdoor attractions may have reduced hours or close entirely during extreme winter the weather or heavy monsoon rains.
 Always confirm ahead of time.

 Essential Tip